Building & Amenities

 Continue

 Both New Horizons are strictly not-for-profit communities owned by Cummings Foundation, one of the largest private foundations in New England.
-Cummings Foundation awards more than $30 million annually, and has awarded more than $500 million to date to support greater Boston nonprofits.
+Cummings Foundation awards more than $30 million annually, and has awarded nearly $600 million to date to support greater Boston nonprofits.